aliasgar1978/nettoolkit/docs/u_doc/gui/img_gallery_capture_it.rst

 Instead of capturing same commands for each device, devices can be group together in excel and outputs can be captured for those accordingly..

 .. figure:: img/capture_it_xl.png
-   :alt: capture using excel inpug
+   :alt: capture using excel input

 ..
 Note::